nawicool/Sockets/README.md

 6. HTTP_HTML_Server.c --> simple HTTP_HTML server which gives the html code as response.
 7. HTTP_HTML_Server_DynamicHTML.c --> shows the ip adress of client in html (90% same as above).
 8. parser_HTTP_GET.c --> parse the HTTP GET and gives the filename on the screen.
+9. server_Post_reply.c --> server read the get command and send the form and read the data inside the form.